SandyGang/webgl-crt-shader/README.md

 ## About

-This is a WebGL GLSL shader intended for use in web browsers.
+This is a WebGL shader, written in GLSL, intended for use in web browsers.

 - Runs on the device’s **hardware GPU**
 - Browser provides the WebGL interface and safety checks